Sign up to Disney+ to stream hundreds of movies and shows

 If you’re not a super Star Wars fan desperate for The Mandalorian, or a parent with needy kids seeking holiday entertainment, you need not feel compelled to dive into Disney+ straight away.
 Or, at least, extend it past the seven-day trial.
 Not until deeper into 2020, where a broader range of exclusive new content appears.
 Content you haven’t already watched a dozen times over on other services.

 As to whether you can cut the cycle on your Netflix subscription, we wouldn’t just yet.
-Get the free Disney+ trial, have a sniff around and then wait for 2020 to really swell the slate with exclusive new content.
+Have a sniff around and then wait for 2020 to really swell the slate with exclusive new content.

 You must be logged in to post a comment.